BirjuVachhani/flutter_not_paid/README.md

 ## Starware

-Flutter Scrolling Calendar is Starware.
+Flutter Not Paid is Starware.
-This means you're free to use the project, as long as you star its GitHub repository.
+This means you're free to use the project, as long as you star its [GitHub repository](https://github.com/birjuvachhani/flutter_not_paid).
 Your appreciation makes us grow and glow up. ⭐

 ## License